johnsengendo/Big-data-computing-project-1/README.md

 Setting up Spark configurations in IntelliJ.
 Running the build.gradle file.
 ```
-I implemented the program with different JAVARDD functions such as:
+I implemented the program with different JavaRDD processing map-reduce functions such as:

 * flatMapToPair()
 * mapPartitionsToPair()